Thirst trap

 A thirst trap is a type of social media post intended to entice viewers sexually.
-It refers to a viewer's "thirst", a colloquialism likening sexual frustration to dehydration, implying desperation, with the afflicted individual being described as "thirsty."
-Originating around the early 2010s, the meaning has changed over time.
+It refers to a viewer's "thirst", a colloquialism likening sexual frustration to dehydration, implying desperation, with the afflicted individual being described as "thirsty".
+The phrase entered into the lexicon in the late 1990s, but is most related to Internet slang that developed in the early 2010s.
+Its meaning has changed over time, previously referring to a graceless need for approval, affection or attention.

 History

-Thirst trap culture was derived from selfie culture.
+The term thirst trap originated within selfie culture, though its precise origins remain unclear.
+An early use of the phrase with reference to dehydration appears in the 1999 book Running for Dummies by Florence Griffith Joyner and John Hanc, where it referred to the deceptive sensation of thirst being quenched after initial fluid intake, advising continued hydration to avoid the so-called "thirst trap."

-The term thirst trap emerged on Twitter and Urban Dictionary in 2011, and throughout the years as the rise of Snapchat, Instagram, and online dating apps such as Tinder.
-In 2011, it was defined by Urban Dictionary as "any statement used to intentionally create attention or 'thirst'."
+The modern usage of thirst trap resurfaced around 2011 on platforms such as Twitter and Urban Dictionary, coinciding with the growing popularity of Snapchat, Instagram, and dating apps like Tinder and Grindr.

+In 2011, Urban Dictionary defined it as "any statement used to intentionally create attention or 'thirst'."

-In 2018, it was reported to have entered common usage, as media sources including The New York Times and GQ started using the expression without definition.
+By 2018, the term had entered mainstream discourse, appearing in outlets such as The New York Times and GQ without the need for explanation.

 Usage of the term

 Often, the term thirst trap describes an attractive picture of an individual that they post online.

 Thirst trap can also describe a digital heartthrob.
-For instance, Canadian prime minister Justin Trudeau has been described as a political thirst trap.
+For instance, former Canadian prime minister Justin Trudeau has been described as a political thirst trap.

 It has also been described as a modern form of "fishing for compliments".

 Motivation

-There can be several motivations behind thirst trapping.
-People can seek "likes" and comments on social media which can provide a temporary boost in self-esteem and validation.
-Posting a thirst trap can also be a way to express sexuality.
-Thirst traps can contribute to personal branding as well.
-Sometimes, there can be a financial benefit for sharing thirst traps.
-Some post thirst traps as a way to cope with emotional distress, such as after a breakup.
-Furthermore, these images can be used to spite a former lover.
+Thirst trapping may be driven by a variety of motives.
+Individuals often seek attention through "likes" and comments on social media, which can offer a temporary sense of validation and improved self-esteem.
+It can also serve as an outlet for expressing one's sexuality or enhancing a personal brand.
+In some cases, sharing such content may provide financial gain.
+Others might post thirst traps to cope with emotional distress, such as after breakup, or to spite a former lover.
 Sharing a thirst trap has also been used as a way to connect in times of social isolation (e.g. COVID-19 pandemic).

-From a physiological standpoint, endorphins and neurotransmitters like oxytocin and dopamine can be released with the process of sharing thirst traps, leading to a sense of pleasure and an ambiguous or masturbatory alternative for actual physical sexual contact.
+From a physiological standpoint, endorphins and neurotransmitters like oxytocin and dopamine are released during sexual contact.
+It has been speculated outside of the academic setting that sharing and engaging with thirst traps may elicit similar pleasure responses.